FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 We then add a private variable that'll hold the default state of the subsystem, which, in this case, will be `MANUAL`.
 Having a separate default state variable is good for expandability in the program and also reduces confusion during robot testing or competition.
 Finally, we initialize our subsystem-wide state variable with the default state.

+The state we introduced above can be considered the "operating mode" or "configuration" the subsystem is in.
+For our purposes here, that would be manual control, where the driver controls the motor speeds.
+Now, take a step back to the `speedForward` and `speedTurn` variables.
+You can think of these as an extra part or extension of the state that we are keeping track of, as they represent more information *about* the state and current operating behavior.

 ### Constructor

 ```java